 Dr. Ashley Hastings’ original MovieTalk looked a lot different from what we see today from the CI-embracing community.
-Instead of using short animated clips, frequent pausing, interacting with students via Personalized Questions & Answers (PQA), and reading follow-up texts (actual or parallel), Dr. Hastings would instead played longer segments of feature-length movies while narrating as part of the FOCAL SKILLS program’s Listening Module, “where class time is devoted exclusively to improving the students’ listening comprehension.”
+Instead of using short animated clips, frequent pausing, interacting with students via Personalized Questions & Answers (PQA), and reading follow-up texts (actual or parallel), Dr. Hastings would instead played longer segments of feature-length movies while narrating as part of the FOCAL SKILLS program’s Listening Module

 For the CI-embracing community online, there are often MovieTalk requests based on a particular grammatical feature (i.e. “Does anyone have a good MovieTalk for ser vs. estar?”).
 This practice strays from communicative language teaching, and reflects what Bill VanPatten has said in Tea with BVP about using “new” practices to teach the same old stuff—mainly—explicit grammar, or teaching language for language’s sake (and not some communicative purpose).